Sultanate of Brunei (1368–1888): Pre-sultanate history

+Later, China's Ming dynasty freed Brunei from paying tribute to Majapahit, which in 1407 had been pressured by a show of force into apologising for killing Ming soldiers.
+Bruneian royalty visited China in 1408, and the Chinese emperor performed an investiture for Brunei's new ruler.

 Expansion

 After the fall of Malacca to the Portuguese, Portuguese merchants traded regularly with Brunei from 1530 and described the capital of Brunei as surrounded by a stone wall.
 During the rule of Bolkiah, the fifth sultan, the sultanate controlled the coastal areas of northwest Borneo (present-day Brunei, Sarawak and Sabah) and reached Seludong (present-day Serudong River, Sabah) as well as the Sulu Archipelago.

+During Bolkiah's reign, Brunei's influence extended to the southern Philippines, including Taguima (Basilan).
+The Tagimaha (Yakan) of Basilan were among the Sultan's most trusted naval allies, providing vessels and warriors for regional expeditions, reflecting Brunei's maritime reach across the Sulu Sea and its political and dynastic connections with Sulu and neighbouring coastal polities.

 In the 16th century, the Brunei's influence extended as far as the Kapuas River delta in West Kalimantan.
 The Malay Sultanate of Sambas in West Kalimantan and the Sultanate of Sulu in the southern Philippines in particular developed dynastic relations with the royal house of Brunei.
 The Malay sultans of Pontianak, Samarinda and Banjarmasin, treated the Sultan of Brunei as their leader.
 The true nature of Brunei's relationship with other Malay sultanates of coastal Borneo and the Sulu Archipelago is still a subject of study, as to whether it was a vassal state, an alliance, or just a ceremonial relationship.
 Other regional polities also exercised their influence upon these sultanates.
 The Sultanate of Banjar (present-day Banjarmasin), for example, was also under the influence of Demak in Java.
 The growth of Malacca as the largest Southeast Asian entrepôt in the Maritime Silk Road led to a gradual spread of its cultural influence eastward throughout Maritime Southeast Asia.
 Malay became the regional lingua franca of trade and many polities enculturated Islamic Malay customs and governance to varying degrees, including Kapampangans, Tagalogs and other coastal Philippine peoples.
 Brunei gained influence in Luzon after the marriage of Salalila to the daughter of Sultan Bolkiah of Brunei and Puteri Laila Menchanai of Sulu, creating a union between the royal houses of Maynila, Brunei and Sulu.
 This union facilitated the spread of Islam in the coastal parts of central and southern Luzon.
 The Muslim rajahs of Maynila, like Rajah Matanda, for instance, had family-links with the Brunei Sultanate, as he was the grandson of Sultan Bolkiah.

 Bruneian influence spread elsewhere around Manila Bay, present-day Batangas, and coastal Mindoro through closer trade and political relations, with a growing overseas Kapampangan-Tagalog population based in Brunei and beyond in Malacca in various professions as traders, sailors, shipbuilders, mercenaries, governors, and slaves.